raygj/terraform-content/enterprise/azure-devops/azure devops tfe notes and walkthrough.md

 - Workspace Name
 - Organization Name
 - Terraform Variable Inputs
-- Template Directory
+- Template Directory (points to dir in repo with TF code

-*note* template directory is dir within your repo. select the ... elipses to browse your repo. or jump out to the repo and create a dir.
+*note* for Template Directory: TF code cannot exist in root of repo.

 There is an example [here](https://github.com/hashicorp/azure-devops-tfe-marketplace-task/blob/master/apioperations/images/configuration.jpg)

+### Run Pipeline

+- once you've completed the previous step to setup pipeline based on your VCS, click _Save & Queue_ from the top menu
+- click _Save * Queue_ again
+- enter save comment
+- click _Save and Run_
+- assuming all settings are correct and your workspace has been provisioned properly the job will run and execute the TF run